Convallaria majalis

 Size

-Size of Lily of the Valley for Sale Online
+What Size is Lily of the Valley for Sale Online?

-Our Convallaria majalis plants are grown and shipped ready to thrive in your shaded garden.
-For current size details, please contact us.
+Our Convallaria majalis plants are grown and shipped at a healthy, transplant-ready stage suitable for establishing in shaded garden areas.
+For current grow pot size and availability details, please contact us.

 Additional Information

-Lily of the Valley is also known as May Bells, Mary’s Tears, and Our Lady’s Tears — names inspired by its delicate blooms and traditional symbolism.
+Lily of the Valley is sometimes referred to as May Bells, Mary’s Tears, or Our Lady’s Tears, names rooted in folklore and the plant’s spring bloom time.

 Does Lily of the Valley bloom every year?